JudahGoldfeder/JudahGoldfeder.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in most aspects of Artificial Intelligence, but some of the topics that interest me most are Reinforcement Learning, Algorithmic Game Theory, Multi-agent AI, and Unsupervised Representation learning.
+I am interested in most aspects of Artificial Intelligence, but some of the topics that interest me most are Reinforcement Learning, Algorithmic Game Theory, Multi-agent AI, and Unsupervised Representation Learning.
 While we are quite far away from any form of AGI, I think these topics are all leading in that direction, which is part of why I find them so exciting.